 - Trusted experts.
 It’s better to let the experts handle fulfillment for you so you can focus on what you’re best at: selling.

 - Products in transit.
-What happens as you’re shipping your products to your third-party warehouse?
+What happens as you’re shipping products to your third-party warehouse?
 What if they get sold while in transit and the order can’t be fulfilled?
 All this product movement can prevent you from selling freely.

 - High fees.
 In some cases, it’s actually cheaper to ship your product on your own than to pay FBA fees.
 The issue is, of course, volume.